2Yr·

 cd=cost of debt

-tr=tax rate (this is taken into account because the interest on the loan is deductible from tax.
-Therefore the debt capital is more favorable by the tax)
+tr=tax rate (this is taken into account because the interest on the loan is tax-deductible.
+Therefore, debt capital is more favorable by the tax)

-Finally, to discount future cash flows, you need an interest rate (WACC), which is derived from various components and also risk factors.
-However, I would like to give you a shortcut here as well.
-It is not necessary to calculate this interest rate laboriously by yourself (just ce and cd).
+Finally, an interest rate (WACC) is required to discount future cash flows, which is derived from various components and risk factors.
+However, I would like to give you a shortcut here too.
+It is not necessary to laboriously calculate this interest rate yourself (just ce and cd).

 https://pwc-tools.de/kapitalkosten/

-Of course, the magic link 2 also has great Excel files and industry/country comparisons that go into even more detail.
-You can see them under the heading "Costs of Capital by Industry Sector" in link 2.
-There you can feed the WACC nicely with data (e.g. current inflation rate or interest rate for 10 year government bonds) and the WACCs are directly linked to a formula and adjust.
+Of course, the magic Linke 2 also has great Excel files and industry/country comparisons that go into even more detail.
+You can view these under the heading "Costs of Capital by Industry Sector" in Link 2.
+There you can feed the WACC with data (e.g. current inflation rate or interest rate for 10-year government bonds) and the WACCs are directly linked to a formula and adjust themselves accordingly.
 The Excel file is great!
-You don't have to do anything but add your parameters!
+All you have to do is add your parameters!

-You should always take into account country-specific and political risks.
+You should always take country-specific and political risks into account.
 Therefore, always be aware that the interest rate is very individual.
-Basically, the higher the factor (e.g. due to interest rate increases or inflation) and thus the risk, the lower the valuation of a stock.
+Basically, the higher the factor (e.g. due to interest rate hikes or inflation) and therefore the higher the risk, the lower the valuation of a share.

-But you have already noticed that the DCF method has many variables and can therefore be used very individually.
-10 analysts will probably come to 10 different results, due to different risk assessments and growth forecasts.
+However, you have already noticed that the DCF method has many variables and can therefore be used very individually.
+10 analysts will probably arrive at 10 different results due to different risk assessments and growth forecasts.

-Of course you also need the free cash flows, which you finally discount (WACC) and multiply with the growth rates.
-For this purpose, I would refer to the annual report of the respective company.
-The easiest way to find it is on the company's homepage in the Investors Relations section.
-In the financial report you will see the so-called cash flow statement, which is divided into cash flow from operating activities, cash flow from investing activities and cash flow from financing activities.
-The free cash flow is the operating cash flow minus the cash flow from investing activities and tells you how much money is left over to repay loans, pay dividends or buy back shares.
+Of course, you also need the free cash flows, which you ultimately discount (WACC) and multiply by the growth rates.
+I would use the annual report of the respective company for this.
+The easiest way to find this is on the company's homepage in the Investors Relations section.
+In the financial report, you will see the cash flow statement, which is broken down into cash flow from operating activities, cash flow from investing activities and cash flow from financing activities.
+The free cash flow results from the operating cash flow minus the cash flow from investing activities and shows how much money is left over to repay loans, pay dividends or buy back shares.
 You need this (FCF) for your discounting.

 4) Toolbox